JalanshMunshi/jalansh-munshi-v2/content/post/multi-gpu-ray-serve-deployment/index.md

 entry = YourBigModel.bind()
 ```

 There are various ways to start a ray server.
 I personally find the deployment config to be much cleaner, organized and less error prone when the number of models grow.
 A deployment config for the above application is below.
 I will explain the relevant paramters via comments as the explanation alongside the actual parameter makes it faster to understand.
+Do note that there are other ways to specify deployment parameters.
+I will cover the approach via a deployment config as I find that to be cleaner and easier to maintain.

 ```
 # caption_deploy.yaml